shelftalkerio/web-app/README.md

-# Run automatically
+# Run automatically in the command line/ terminal

-node updateEnv.js - Answer the questions to update the .env file node runDockerApp.js - Add the images after updating the .env file
+node updateEnv.js - This will add a new .env file from the .env.example node runDockerApp.js - This will run the docker image with all the containers.

 # Stop manually